 So, to ensure that I am providing the most unbiased and accurate review possible, I always spend a few minutes searching through reviews published by other websites and customers on popular forums.

 Unfortunately for Buffered, most of their customers have reported a very similar experience to mine.

-Their average rating across all major tech and VPN review sites was around a 3.5/5 stars (affiliate motivated reviews notwithstanding).
+Their average rating across all major tech and VPN review sites were around 3.5/5 stars (affiliate motivated reviews notwithstanding).